ilanschnell/bitarray/README.rst

    ``buffer``: Any object which exposes a buffer.
 When provided, ``initializer`` cannot be present (or has to be ``None``).
-The imported buffer may be readonly or writable, depending on the object type.
+The imported buffer may be read-only or writable, depending on the object type.

    New in version 2.3: optional ``buffer`` argument.